kevinguebert/kevinguebert-netlify/content/2018/07/2018-07-06-simple-object-oriented-programming-with-javascript.md

 ---
+template: post
-title: "Simple Object Oriented Programming with Javascript"
+title: Simple Object Oriented Programming with Javascript
-slug: "simple-object-oriented-programming-with-javascript"
+slug: simple-object-oriented-programming-with-javascript
-date: "2018-07-06T12:41:42.000Z"
-tags: ["JS","Coding","Tutorials"]
 draft: false
-template: "post"
+date: '2018-07-06T12:41:42.000Z'
-description: "## Constructing
+description: >-
   With the introduction of ES6, creating classes in Javascript has improved.
-Even though the new syntax boils down to the same as it was previously done, coming from other OOP languages..."
+  Even though the new syntax boils down to the same as it was previously done, coming from other OOP languages...
+category: Tutorials
+tags:
+  - JS
+  - Coding
+  - Tutorials
 ---

 ## Constructing